coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 appears on its surface letting the holder know that it is a protective device.

-The scarab's possessor gains spell resistance 20.
+The scarab’s possessor gains spell resistance 20.
 The scarab can also absorb energy-draining attacks, death effects, and negative energy effects.
 Upon absorbing twelve such attacks, the scarab turns to powder and is destroyed.